Bank of England Meetings Explained | Everything you need to know about the BoE

 For example, if the Bank’s Monetary Policy Committee (MPC) decides to increase interest rates, this could cause the value of the pound to rise and reduce the value of stocks, bonds, indices and other securities.
 And if they decide to lower interest rates, GBP could fall in value and cause other asset classes to rise.

-Most traders will monitor forex pairs such as EUR/GBP and GBP/USD, UK stock indices including the FTSE 100 and FTSE 250, as well as any UK based banking stocks such as Barclays, Lloyds and HSBC.
+Most traders will monitor forex pairs such as EUR/GBP and GBP/USD, UK stock indices including the UK 100 (FTSE 100) and UK 250 (FTSE 250), as well as any UK based banking stocks such as Barclays, Lloyds and HSBC.

 Ready for your first opportunity?